nitishSr/mern-app/README.md

 - Create a collection with any name you want in MongoDB
 - Node js should be installed

+### Running the app locally

-In order to use the project locally, follow the below steps
+  In order to use the project locally, follow the below steps -

 - Get your connection string for MongoDB
 - Create a .env file in the root directory of project